jwaldimer/truelogic-challenge/README.md

 This is a small challenge for a Truelogic

 ## Challenge details
-Te file **challenge.rb** contains one class called *Challenge* where is defined two methods, each one is the response for the questions of the Truelogic challenged.
+Te file **challenge.rb** contains one class called *Challenge* where is defined two methods, each one is the response for the questions of the Truelogic challenge.

 The data used for the methods is readed from the files **w_data.dat** and **soccer.dat**